 FBC will not hold public worship services or Sunday School for the time being.
-Our 11:00 a.m. service will be broadcast on the radio on 93.7 FM and Facebook Live.
+Our 11:00 a.m. service will be broadcast on our website, Facebook Live, and YouTube.
+You can also listen on the radio on 93.7 FM.

 Message from Bro.
 Don

 We’ve learned some new vocabulary words this year.
 Words like Social Distancing, Coronavirus, and COVID 19 have become a part of our lives.

 As I write this article, the word of the day is ‘re-open’.
 ‘Re-open’ is the move by leaders to loosen some restrictions on public gathering.
 Figuring out the balance of how much is enough and how much is too much will likely be trial and error for a time.
 I hope you will pray for our leaders as no one has faced a challenge like this before.

 I think it’s important to remember that the church never closed.

 While we have stopped public meetings at our facility the church can’t be closed.
 Church is made up of people; saved by Jesus, filled with the Holy Spirit, called to share the gospel for the glory of God.
 Church is not a building or a meeting.
 In the midst of ‘shelter in place’ and ‘social distancing’ the church has ministered faithfully; differently, of course, but faithfully.

 We benefit from meeting together but when we can’t, the church continues her work.